Отслеживание прогресса доступно только для участников Premium!

 Part II

-When the program is over, there are no more sweets.
+When the programme is over, there are no more sweets.
 I turn off the television.
 What’s the time?
 It’s ten o’clock.
 I open the door and listen.
 Are the boys asleep?

 Silence.